 I’m interested in how the use of imagery and pattern might connect someone to a piece.
 I’ve recently been changing the placement of pattern and adding negative space, where pattern is added to hide or accentuate areas.
 The placement of pattern and color choice can also affect whether a piece is seen as contemporary or traditional.
 While designing my work, I look to home décor themes; Eclectic, Bohemian, and Contemporary styles help form my ideas about making pottery for the home.

 I became a full-time studio potter in 2008 after earning a BFA from Alfred University.
-I make functional and raku pottery, along with lamps and cabinet hardware, using a variety of glaze colors and patterns that can be mixed and matched.
-I sell my pottery locally in Clinton, NY through my studio, online and at craft shows and in galleries throughout the country.
+I make functional pottery, along with lamps and cabinet hardware, using a variety of glaze colors and patterns that can be mixed and matched.
+I sell my pottery in Clinton, through my studio and at craft shows throughout New York.

 Most tableware is microwave, dishwasher, and food safe.